How to Take Your Tech Career to the Next Level with Walure Capital's Naija Tech Scene Event

 Prototype.
 Out of the ideas, you have put down, you can narrow it further down to get the top viable ideas.
 Then create a prototype or like Eric Ries put it in his book The Lean Startup the Minimum Viable Product or MVP.
 This is usually a far cry from what a finished product should be but it gets the ball rolling to observe how your user would interact with the solution you are proposing.
 And then…

 Testing.
-Test the MVP with your potential users, get feedback and observe their interaction.
-And if the desired outcome is not derived which most times will happen, this will be mean testing out other ideas you had put down previously.
+Test the MVP with your potential users, get feedback, and observe their interaction.
+And if the desired outcome is not derived which most times will happen, this will mean testing out other ideas you had put down previously.
 The aspect of product design is inexhaustible as it is always a continuous process.
 Even after you have delivered a solid product, user experience evolves and so should your product.
 This way, it gets to stay relevant to them

 Depending on the project you are working on, you need to understand what goes into creating a successful product.
-It takes a lot of thought, trial and error but in all, it could be a fulfilling experience when the team is finally able to deliver an amazing product to the market.
+It takes a lot of thought, trial, and error but in all, it could be a fulfilling experience when the team is finally able to deliver an amazing product to the market.

 Depending on the type of project you could be working on or the aspect of product design you have taken up as a career, there is a wide range of tools that offer you all the flexibility that you need to make a good impression in your team as far as product design is concerned.
-They enable effective usage when applied to Prototyping & Design, Team Collaboration, User Behavior Analytics, Icon Management.
+They enable effective usage when applied to Prototyping & Design, Team Collaboration, User Behavior Analytics, and Icon Management.

 Prototype Tools & Design.
 Prototyping tools can easily be likened to architecture.
-Just like every building you see around, there is always a miniature version or design template that every person on the team uses as a reference point to make the physical structure a reality, complete with measurement and dimensions.
+Just like every building you see around, there is always a miniature version or design template that every person on the team uses as a reference point to make the physical structure a reality, complete with measurements and dimensions.
 That is what a prototyping tool does for you as a product designer.
 It enables product designers to create a visual representation of what the team or a client is looking to achieve.
 But it does not stop there, beyond the architecture, it makes it possible to build mockups and test them out.
-This reduces the risk of a product failing because much of the rigour a product is likely to undergo is tested and identified and improvements made.
-You should put a few things into consideration when choosing a prototyping tool.
-A few of those are affordability, learning curve, sharing, usage, flexibility.
+This reduces the risk of a product failing because much of the rigor a product is likely to undergo is tested and identified and improvements made.
+You should take a few things into consideration when choosing a prototyping tool.
+A few of those are affordability, learning curve, sharing, usage, and flexibility.

 Tools like Adobe XD, Figma, InVision, Origami, Sketch, etc.

 Collaboration.
 The best products have some amazing things in common.
 But one thing that stands tall among the rest is that they are products of team efforts.
 That said, we need to explore the reasons why collaboration makes product design bliss.
 Collaboration enables innovation which leads to coming up with better solutions.
 When you collaborate, that process facilitates synergy between your technical team and non-technical team.
 It becomes easier to see the progress being made and gets everyone on the same page as the project progresses.
 It saves a lot of time that could be lost from unnecessary back and forth.
 Man hours can be lost and result in poor product outcomes plus loss of money.
 So what tools make these collaborations easy?
-Slack is pretty prominent, Trello, Miro, Asana to mention a few.
+Slack is pretty prominent, along with Trello, Miro, Asana to mention a few.

 Icon Management Tools.
 While working on a design project, your team needs a central hub where all icons being created can be kept and made readily accessible to everyone on the team.
 Icons can be quickly reviewed and feedback is given.